PCI compliance: Do you know where you stand?

 Visa has produced a table of four levels that merchants can categorise themselves into.
 The levels are determined by the amount of Visa transactions processed in a 12-month period, and affect the measures that the businesses need to take.

 For example, if your company processes over 6million Visa transactions in a year, it will be placed in the Level 1 of security requirements to protect the system.
-A small or medium sized business is more likely to be placed in Level 4, defined by processing fewer than 20,000 e-commerce transactions per year, and all other merchants processing up to 1 million transactions per year.
+A small or medium sized business is more likely to be placed in Level 4.
+Defined by processing fewer than 20,000 e-commerce transactions per year, and all other merchants processing up to 1 million transactions per year.

 Note: Each credit card merchant (e.g. Visa, Mastercard, Discover, American Express) has its own criteria for level categorisation, so double check where your business lands.